jeremiah-joh/rnglibc/README.md

 `long os_random(void)`

-Returns a OS-generated random long integer in the range LONG_MIN to LONG_MAX.
+Returns a OS-generated random long integer in the range 0 to LONG_MAX.
+It returns -1 on error.

 This function reads bytes from `/dev/random`.